DagAgren/MainActorPublisher2/README.md

 ## What is it?

 `MainActorPublisher` is essentially just a marker protocol which inherits from `Publisher`, and adds nothing else.
-It is, however, meant as a promise that this `Publisher` will only ever fire on the main actor.
+It is meant as a promise that this `Publisher` will only ever fire on the main actor.

 ## Why do I want this?